bit-frame/basicmod/README.md

-unheadless (me) - Makes a player(s) head visible korblox (me) - Makes a player(s) right leg invisible unkorblox (me) - Makes a player(s) right leg visible ban (plr) (reason) - Bans a player from the server with a reason displayed in the kick message unban (plr) - Unbans a player from the server
+unheadless (me) - Makes a player(s) head visible korblox (me) - Makes a player(s) right leg invisible unkorblox (me) - Makes a player(s) right leg visible ban (plr) (time: days) (reason) - Bans a player from the server with a reason displayed in the kick message pban (plr) (reason) - PBans a player from the server with a reason displayed in the kick message unban (plr) - Unbans a player from the server
 ```